 You may discontinue the reinvestment of your dividends at any time by giving notice to the Administrator.
-Notice may be made by telephone, in writing or by changing your dividend election when you access your account on-line at www.computershare.com/investor.
+Notice may be made by telephone, in writing or by changing your dividend election under the account management service when you access your account on-line at www.bnymellon.com/shareowner/equityaccess.
 To be effective for a given dividend payment, the Administrator must receive notice before the record date of that dividend.
 The Administrator will continue to hold your shares unless you request a certificate for any full shares and a check for any fractional share.
 You may also request the sale of all or part of any such shares or have the Administrator transfer your shares to your brokerage account.
 See Question 15 for information on selling shares.
 If your Plan account balance falls below one full share, the Administrator reserves the right to liquidate the fraction and remit the proceeds, less any applicable fees, to you at your address of record.